Architectural Design of a

 be able to save even more

-by purchasing church plans from other building programs.
+by starting with church plans from other building programs.

 Tip: Look for